 2. The Rolling Stones

-The Rolling Stones are often tagged as “the greatest rock and roll band in the world.”
+The Rolling Stones are often tagged as

 Even if this statement sounds just a bit hyperbolic, one would be pretty hard-pressed to mount a convincing argument against it.
 On sheer survival and stubborn relevance alone, the Rolling Stones have no equal in rock music.
 But the fact that they remain one of the highest grossing concert draws in existence, even with their members now well past the age of collecting social security checks, is a testament to more than just will power.
 When the Rolling Stones do one day strut off into the sunset, they will leave behind one of the great songbooks and discographies produced by Western Civilization.
 Alongside the Beatles, the Rolling Stones are a tower both of British rock and music history in general.